Unity-Technologies/asset-auditing-tools/README.md

+# This repo is deprecated and development has stopped on this

 # Asset Auditing Tools
 As a Unity project gets bigger, it can get hard to maintain the many Assets within a Project.
 This tool is designed to alleviate the common use of hard coding lots AssetPostprocessor classes.